Modern Language Association Prize for a Scholarly Edition

 Open to Members and Nonmembers of the Association

-The Committee on Honors and Awards of the Modern Language Association invites editors, including editors of digital works, to compete for the twelfth MLA Prize for a Scholarly Edition.
+The Committee on Honors and Awards of the Modern Language Association invites editors, including editors of digital works, to compete for the eleventh MLA Prize for a Scholarly Edition.
 Established in 1995, the award is presented each odd-numbered year.
-For the competition in 2017, the committee solicits submissions of editions published in 2015 or 2016.
+For the competition in 2015, the committee solicits submissions of editions published in 2013 or 2014.
 A multivolume edition is eligible if at least one volume was published during that period.
 The prize will be given without regard to the field or language either of the editor or of the text presented in the edition.
 The editor need not be a member of the MLA.

-To enter an edition into the competition, authors or publishers should send four copies and a letter identifying the work to the MLA Prize for a Scholarly Edition, Modern Language Association, 85 Broad Street, suite 500, New York, NY 10004-2434.
-In the case of a born-digital publication, send the relevant media or URL and a letter identifying the work to firstname.lastname@example.org
+To enter an edition into the competition, authors or publishers should send four copies and a letter identifying the work to the MLA Prize for a Scholarly Edition, Modern Language Association, 26 Broadway, 3rd Floor, New York, NY 10004-1789.
+In the case of a born-digital publication, send the relevant media or URL and a letter identifying the work to email@example.com

 .
-If the submission is a collaborative work, please specify which collaborator or collaborators should receive the award.
-Publishers may enter more than one title.
+Publishers may enter more than one title, but no book or edition may compete for more than one MLA prize.
 A multivolume print edition that competed in a prior year may compete again if a new volume was published during the later award period; substantially revised or updated digital editions may compete once every four years.
 An ongoing electronic work that has won the award may not compete again.
-Entries may be sent at any time but must be received by 1 May 2017.
+Entries may be sent at any time but must be received by 1 May 2015.
 The winning editor will be contacted in September, and a public announcement will be made in early December.
 Because of the volume of submissions, we regret that we are unable to contact each entrant individually.

 For further information, call or write the MLA office of programs (646 576-5141; firstname.lastname@example.org